27 August 2021

 * Second, reducing the high number of US cancer deaths is a management problem that

-requires that we optimize each step of cancers clinical pathway (prevention, early detection,
+requires that we optimize each step of cancer’s clinical pathway (prevention, early detection,

 treatment and failure to respond to treatment).
 It is not primarily a problem of finding a “silver